 Singapore 298135

-In addition to the CCF grants which are available to all co-operatives, the CCF is also used to provide bursaries and scholarships, implement outreach programs and strengthen the industry capability and standards.
-Some of these programmes run by Singapore National Co-operative Federation (SNCF) include:
+In addition to the CCF grants which are available to all co-operatives, the CCF is also used to implement programmes to raise awareness of the co-operative movement and strengthen the capability of co-operative officers.
+The programmes run by Singapore National Co-operative Federation (SNCF) include: